adithya-menon-r/JobGenie/README.md

 | **Gemini**                         | LLM for AI integrated features       |
 | **APIfy LinkedIn Job Scraper API** | Job scraping                         |
 | **node-latex**                     | LaTeX rendering to PDF               |

+## Key Features
+### Skill Based Job Matching
+JobGenie scrapes real time listings from LinkedIn and finds jobs based on skills extracted from your resume, along with your preferences for role, location, and other filters.
+It shows personalized job recommendations with a match percentage based on how closely your skills align.
+You can save interesting roles or open the listing directly.

+### Resume Tools
+JobGenie analyzes your resume along with the given job description to:
+  - Extract the required skills based on the JD and calculate your skill match percentage.
+  - Score your resume for ATS compatibility, highlight what works, and suggest improvements to improve the ATS score.
+  - Customize your resume and generate a tailored cover letter using both the job description and (optionally) a self description.

+### AI-powered Mock Interview
+JobGenie generates mock interview questions based on the role, JD, and experience level.
+You can record video responses directly on the platform and get feedback on both content and delivery - what you said and how you said it.

+### Career Guidance
+You can ask JobGenie for learning resources, role specific roadmaps, or anything career related - from breaking into a new field to doubling down in your current one.
+You also get real time insights on industry specific job market trends to stay in the loop.

 ## Contributors
 - Adithya Menon R